pmeeny/CI-MS2-BicepMusicFanSite/README.md

 - User Story 7.5: As a website user I can view a summary of my answers for the quiz with the correct and incorrect answers displayed

 ##  Features Left to Implement
 - I am content with what was implemented.
-The site is a responsive interactive one utilising a number of external API's, however in the cases of using the spotify and ticketmaster api's, I could have used other calls, and then displayed more infroamtion about the artists music or ticketmaster events
+The site is a responsive interactive website using a number of external API's, however in the cases of using the spotify and ticketmaster API's, I could have used other calls, and then displayed more information about the artists music or ticketmaster events.
-- A search area for the whole website in particular the events page
+- A search area for the whole website in particular the events page would be a useful addition to add
+- A unit test framework like Mocha, Jest or Jasmine, I dec

 # Technologies Used
 ## Languages